TRON-US/eCommerce-hello-world/README.md

       - Private: it can only be accessed within the contract.
       - Internal: Can only be accessed only by this contract and contracts deriving form it.
       - External: Cannot be accessed internally, _only_ externally.
-    - A constructor can only be labeled internal or public.
+    - A constructor should be labeled internal or public.

 ---